HongluZhou/reddit-summarizer/README.md

 ### TODO notes
 - 2019-04-17
   - [x] Check Darpa dataset, downlownd and put them in one place.
 Identify which ones to use and evaluate the possibility of using and potential issues.
-      - Darpa dataset has been uploaded in google folder.
+      - Darpa dataset and its schema have been uploaded in google folder.
 Use the Cyber one first. "selftext_m" key is for text, and "title_m" key is for title.
   - [ ] Check other public Reddit dataset.
   - [ ] Read tutorials.
   - [ ] Read papers and tutorials regarding summarization task evaluation metrics.